DirectoryTree/LdapRecord-Docs/laravel/auth/quickstart.md

 > to install LdapRecord and configure your LDAP connection prior to setting up
 > authentication.

-Before you begin, this guide assumes you have published Laravel's default authentication scaffolding using the `laravel/ui` package.
+Before you begin, this guide assumes you have published Laravel's authentication scaffolding using the `laravel/jetstream` package.

-If you haven't done this yet, please follow Laravel's [auth scaffolding guide](https://laravel.com/docs/7.x/authentication) to get started, then head back here once done.
+If you haven't done this yet, please follow Laravel Jetstream's [scaffolding guide](https://jetstream.laravel.com/1.x/installation) to get started, then head back here once done.

 ## Debugging {#debugging}